German Cases Made Simple: All Four Cases with Charts, Tables & Quizzes

 The Genitive Case (Genitiv) — Possession

 The genitive case (Genitiv, 2.
-Fall, also called the Wessen-Fall) shows possession or a relationship between two nouns — similar to using ‘s or of in English.
-To find it, ask: Wessen?
+Fall, the Wessen-Fall) shows possession or a relationship between two nouns — like ‘s or of in English.
+Ask: Wessen?
 (Whose?).
-This is the case with the most noticeable case endings: masculine and neuter nouns add -s or -es to the noun itself.
-More details: the genitive case in German.
+It has the most visible endings: masculine and neuter nouns add -s or -es.
+Full guide: the genitive case.

-The genitive is considered the most advanced of the four cases in German.
-If you are a beginner, focus on nominative and accusative first, then dative, and add genitive once those are solid.
-However, the genitive is still essential for formal writing and German exams.
+The genitive is the most advanced of the four cases.
+Beginners can focus on nominative and accusative first, then dative, and add genitive once those are solid — but it is essential for formal writing and German exams.

 Genitive Prepositions